chu-sainte-justine/ICCA-AttributeID-Solver/readme.md

   2. python refresh_variables.py
   3. python compare.py

-A CSV file is generate after every step, resulting in 3 csv files: unique_values.csv - a file containing a list of the unique values in the SQL query. label_results.csv - a file containing a list of the corresponding Longlabels and their matching AttributeIds. merged_results.csv - a file containing a list of the extra AttributeIds that were not present in the original SQL query.
+A CSV file is generated after every step, resulting in 3 csv files: unique_values.csv - a file containing a list of the unique values in the SQL query. label_results.csv - a file containing a list of the corresponding Longlabels and their matching AttributeIds. merged_results.csv - a file containing a list of the extra AttributeIds that were not present in the original SQL query.